-The big kids are always digging up worms, or hunting for witchetty grubs, or finding some other creepy crawly, and Noah really wants to join in.
-He’s curious and interested in the beginning, and wants to hold the worm, just like Izzy.
+His siblings are always digging up worms, or hunting for witchetty grubs, or finding some other creepy crawly, and Noah really wants to join in.
+He’s curious and interested in the beginning, and wants to hold the worm, just like his sister.
 He will even put his hand out to take the worm, but the second that thing moves he turns into a little puddle of freaked out tears.

-A while ago, Zoe and Izzy took him out to find some butchy boys (also know as slaters, pill bugs and wood louse – what do you call them?) thinking that they were small, not slimey, non scary kinds of bugs.
+A while ago, his big sisters took him outside to find some butchy boys (also know as slaters, pill bugs and woodlice – what do you call them?) thinking that they were small, not slimy, non scary kinds of bugs.
 They collected a few in a jar and Noah even held one for a moment and he was so excited.
 Now every day he asks to go out hunting for more butchy boys.

 Catch a Bug Game!